Albert Einstein: Unified field theory

-Following his research on general relativity, Einstein attempted to generalize his theory of gravitation to include electromagnetism as aspects of a single entity.
-In 1950, he described his "unified field theory" in a Scientific American article titled "On the Generalized Theory of Gravitation".
-Although he was lauded for this work, his efforts were ultimately unsuccessful.

-Notably, Einstein's unification project did not accommodate the strong and weak nuclear forces, neither of which was well understood until many years after his death.
-Although mainstream physics long ignored Einstein's approaches to unification, Einstein's work has motivated modern quests for a theory of everything, in particular string theory, where geometrical fields emerge in a unified quantum-mechanical setting.
+Encouraged by his success with general relativity, Einstein sought an even more ambitious geometrical theory that would treat gravitation and electromagnetism as aspects of a single entity.
+In 1950, he described his unified field theory in a Scientific American article titled "On the Generalized Theory of Gravitation".
+His attempt to find the most fundamental laws of nature won him praise but not success: a particularly conspicuous blemish of his model was that it did not accommodate the strong and weak nuclear forces, neither of which was well understood until many years after his death.
+Although most researchers now believe that Einstein's approach to unifying physics was mistaken, his goal of a theory of everything is one to which his successors still aspire.

 Other investigations

 Einstein conducted other investigations that were unsuccessful and abandoned.
 These pertain to force, superconductivity, and other research.

 Collaboration with other scientists

 In addition to longtime collaborators Leopold Infeld, Nathan Rosen, Peter Bergmann and others, Einstein also had some one-shot collaborations with various scientists.